SSNE: Effective Node Representation for Link Prediction in Sparse Networks: SSNE for link prediction

 Turning to equation (\ref{e12}), it is specified as

 Considering the zero value of co-occurrence probability in the SNHAM matrix, we uniformly add a very small positive $\sigma$ ($\sigma=10^{-8}$ in the testing experiments).
-We finally obtain the inverse function with the formula
+We finally obtain the inverse function with the formula,

-Through equation (\ref{e21}), the specific matrix $W$ is also acquired.
+Through equation (\ref{e21}), the specific matrix $Z$ is also acquired.

-We have known $W=W_{1} \cdot W_{2}$, and divide $W$ by SVD to get $W_{1}$, $W_{2}$ easily.
-Obviously, the SVD procedure of $\log (SNHAM^{\prime})$ is approximately equivalent to the optimization procedure of neural network model.
+We have known $Z=W_{1} \cdot W_{2}$, and divide the matrix $Z$ by SVD to get $W_{1}$, $W_{2}$ easily.
+The SVD procedure of $\log (SNHAM^{\prime})$ is approximately equivalent to the optimization procedure of the neural network model.
 Without loss of generality, we denote the decomposition process as